My husband always did the grilling.

 The chicken I grilled was terrible.
-From that day on I started grilling regularly because it just wasn’t right that my husband could grill so well that it looked easy yet can barely boil eggs.
+From that day on I started grilling regularly so I would get better.
+It just wasn’t right that my husband could grill so well that it looked easy yet can barely boil eggs.
 (Shhh, he doesn’t read every post so let’s just keep this between you and me.)

 I finally got it, though.
 My chicken, hamburgers, and hotdog skills are amazing.
 My bacon wrapped asparagus are drool worthy.
 Steak skills are pretty good.
 But I totally sucked at ribs–until I called my mom.